Become an Industry Partner

-Industry partners are a critical part of the Engineering Management degree program and contribute greatly to the future success of our students.
-Sponsor a practicum and go from problem to solution in four months, under full confidentiality, and at no charge.
+Engaging with our industry partners is a critical part of the Engineering Management degree program and contributes greatly to the future success of our students.
+There are several ways for you to engage with our program:

 The proposal consists of two components: